jtalks-org/antarcticle-scala/README.md

 ####Installing the war file

 1. First, proceed to **configuration** section to prepare the application environment.
 For war-based deployment model application configuration should be performed via JNDI.
-Consult your server documentation on how to set JNDI properties fro an application
+Consult your server documentation on how to set JNDI properties fro an application.
+You can find Tomcat configuration below in Examples section.
 2. When done with configuration deploy WAR file to the servlet container and enjoy application running

 ##Configuration